sunnymeow/SecureChatSystem/README.md

 # Secure Chat System

-This is a fully functional secure chat system that allows multiple users to talk to multiple other users simultaneously through a chat hub.
+This is a fully functional secure chat system offers a command line interface that allows multiple users to talk to multiple other users simultaneously through a chat hub.

 Full trust is placed in this chat hub as it addresses all network security aspects including : managing conversation sessions, negotiating cipher suites, securely exchanging keys between users using Elliptic-curve Diffie–Hellman (ECDH) key exchange algorithm, verifying digital signatures and certificates, keep track of all authenticated users, encrypting / decrypting messages using symmetric cipher algorithm AES with GCM integrity protection mode.
 It prevents and detects any security attacks throughout the chat session.